Our Latest Blogs

 adulthood-is-a-myth-cover

 I was lucky enough to have the opportunity to meet and interview the lovely and hilarious Sarah Andersen, the creator of the widely popular Internet comic strip, “Sarah’s Scribbles.”
 The strip follows the main character, Sarah, as she finds herself in funny and all-too-real situations.
-Recently, Sarah has released a “Sarah’s Scribbles” book, Adulthood is a […]
+Recently, Sarah has released a “Sarah’s Scribbles” book, Adulthood is a Myth. […]

 Quarter Life Crisis: Wellness